GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ### 2.1.2 Bypass ECO Board
 !>**SKIP IF YOU DO NOT HAVE AN ECO MACHINE**

 ?>You can identify if you have an ECO machine (usually sold in EU/UK) if your machine turns off automatically after 20mins.
-This requires you to look at the ECO [schematics](#_310-schematics-and-diagrams).
+This requires you to look at the [GAGGIA New Classic 2018/19 Nano Wiring](#_310-schematics-and-diagrams).

 Prepare the following cables to the below spec: